gabahulk/gabahulk/README.md

 # 👾 Hey there!
 I’m Gaba 👾
+### Game Developer Specializing in Player-Centric Experiences

 I’m a game developer with a passion for creating systemic games where player choices drive unique experiences.

 # Experience
-I have:
-* Bachelors degree in CS
-* 8 Years of experience working with games
-* Worked with multiple companies, from mobile to PC games
+- 🎓 Bachelor’s in Computer Science
+- 8 years in game development across mobile and PC
-* 4 years of experience with Unity
-* 2 years of experience with Godot
+- 4 years with Unity | 2 years with Godot
+- Collaborated on mobile hits and strategic PC titles

 # Highlights

 ## [Vlogger Go Viral](https://play.google.com/store/apps/details?id=br.com.tapps.vloggergoviral&hl=en)
 An idle mobile game where you play as an upcoming YouTuber trying to grow your channel.
-I've worked as the main developer for this project for an year, adding new features, improving code and keeping the game bug-free.
+Focused on feature development, code optimization, and bug management.

 <p align="center">
   <img src="gifs/vloggergoviral.gif" alt="animated" />